-Figure 2 Supraglacial lakes mapped in the Sermeq Kujalleq (Jakobshavn Isbræ) catchment of western Greenland by Asiaq, a newly added data product in this round of the CCI.
+Figure 4 Supraglacial lakes mapped in the Sermeq Kujalleq (Jakobshavn Isbræ) catchment of western Greenland by Asiaq, a newly added data product in this round of the CCI.

-Apart from the direct observation of ice sheet change provided by the ECVs, they also serve as input for inversion modelling of ice sheet parameters, where information about the conditions at the base of the ice such as e.g. basal traction is inferred from observed surface conditions such as ice surface velocity of the ice sheet.
+Apart from the direct observation of ice sheet change provided by the ECVs, they also serve as input for inversion modelling of ice sheet parameters.
+In inversion models, information about the conditions at the base of the ice such as e.g. basal traction are inferred from observed surface conditions such as ice surface velocity of the ice sheet.
 Access to consistent, comparable time series of ECV products back in time is crucial in order for inverse models to produce reliable results.
-The use of ECVs in inverse modelling have provided a breakthrough in deriving the bedrock topography underneath the ice sheet margin and the outlet glaciers of the Greenland Ice Sheet (Morlighem at al., 2014) as well elucidating fundamental questions such as geothermal heat flux (Colgan et al., 2021) and the consequences of enhanced ice sheet runoff to North Atlantic circulation (Detlevsen).
+The use of ECVs in inverse modelling has provided a break-through in deriving the bedrock topography underneath the ice sheet margin and the outlet glaciers of the Greenland Ice Sheet (Morlighem at al., 2014).
+They have also elucidated fundamental questions such as geothermal heat flux (Colgan et al., 2021) and the consequences of enhanced ice sheet runoff to North Atlantic circulation (Lohmann and Ditlevsen, 2021).
 Application of this improved bed topography in ice sheet models makes inverse modelling of other key parameters such as basal traction much more feasible.
 Recent developments in inverse modelling that attempt to use transient model runs with ECVs as constraining factors in the model over time show promise but results indicate that these model runs are still hampered by incomplete data (e.g. Aðalgeirsdóttir et al., 2014; Aschwanden et al., 2013, Gregory et al., 2021).
 On the other hand, the ECVs still represent the best possible data for constraining parameter choices in order to improve, model initialisation (Lee et al., 2015).
 This type of inversion requires temporally consistent ECV data, and as Aschwanden et al. (2013; 2019) show spatially dense observations are the preferred metrics for the use of hindcasting in order to assess modelled rates of change.